 Project Title: Haptic Cyberlearning – Visual Programming Environment Usability Evaluation

 (UBC Ethics #H14-01763)

 Principal Investigator:

 Karon MacLean, Professor, Dept. of Computer Science, 604-822-8169

+Co-Investigators:

+Oliver Schneider, Ph.D Candidate, Dept. of Computer Science, (604) 827-3982

+Gordon Minaker, Undergraduate Student, Dept. of Computer Science, (604) 827-3982

 The purpose of this study is to investigate the design of visual programming tools that will help high school students learn STEM concepts (Science, Technology, Engineering, Math) such as physical system modeling, through using and programming environments using force feedback tools.
-We will ask you about your physics knowledge.
-We will then ask you to interact with one or more haptic devices (for example, a simple actuated knob) and explore a software tool that leads you through the process of programming it in various ways.
+We may ask you or your child about current knowledge of physics.
+We will then ask you to interact with one or more haptic devices (for example, a simple actuated knob) and explore an interface that utilizes these devices in various ways.
 We may also ask you to give us feedback on your experience using this tool, and invite you to be videotaped in your interactions and conversation with the researcher.

 You may refuse or skip any tool, task, or question without affecting your reimbursement.

 REIMBURSEMENT: We are very grateful for your participation.
-You will receive monetary compensation of $10 for this session.
+You will receive monetary compensation of $5 per half hour for this session.

-TIME COMMITMENT: 1 × 1 hour session
+TIME COMMITMENT: 1 × [30/60/90 minute] session